-Based on the legal liability, there are two main categories of companies.
-First of all, there are the limited liability companies.
-As is the case with limited liability companies in most countries, the owners of a limited liability company in Hong Kong are not personally responsible for the debts of the company.
-Secondly, there are the unlimited liability companies.
+Based on legal liability, there are two main categories of companies.
+First of all, there are limited liability companies.
+As is the case with limited liability companies in most countries, the owners of a limited liability company in Hong Kong are not personally responsible for the company’s debt.
+Secondly, there are unlimited liability companies.

-In these companies the owners are liable in case the company goes bankrupt.
-It is rare that investors and people coming to Hong Kong for business opt for an unlimited company, due to the protection concern of personal assets from business risks and liability, however we still wanted to include this option in this article to provide you with a good overview.
+In these companies, the owners are liable in the case the company goes bankrupt.
+Investors and people coming to Hong Kong for business rarely opt for an unlimited company, due to the protection concern of personal assets from business risks and liability, however, we still wanted to include this option in this article to provide you with a good overview.

 Advantages of registering a Hong Kong company